Temporal Action Localization Using Gated Recurrent Units: Experiments

 \subsection{Implementation Details}

-As stated in section \ref{subsec: vfe}, we use the I3D model which is trained on the UCF-101 dataset to extract useful spatial and temporal features for TAL.
-We use 16 consecutive frames without overlap as a unit to feed the I3D model.
-Also, for the training of Probability Prediction module, we randomly select 100 consecutive units from each video to form a batch of features to be used as input to our network.
-We set the batch size to 32 for Probability Prediction module, 256 for Ranking Module.
-Also, the batch size of LTR Ranking Module is varied, because we feed all proposals of each video in each iteration to it.
-We use two GRU-Splitted layers stacked over each other as the Probability Prediction module with 513 units for the hidden layer.
+As stated in section III-A, we use I3D model pretrained on the UCF-101 dataset to extract useful spatial and temporal features for TAL task.
+We use 16 consecutive frames without overlap as a unit to feed the I3D network.
+Also, for the training of the GRU-split network, we randomly select 100 consecutive units from each video to form a batch of features to be used as input to the network.
+We set the batch size to 32 for this network.
+We use two GRU-Split layers stacked over each other with 513 units as the hidden states and train the network for 200 epochs.
+The settings for this network such as, K, dropout, L2-norm, loss function, and optimizer are shown in \tablename{ \ref{tab: parameters}}, which are chosen similar to the GRU parameters in RecapNet \cite{recapnet}.

-Other settings for Probability Prediction module are similar to RecapNet such as, K, dropout, L2-norm, loss function, $\beta$, optimizer and learning rate schedule.
-We use the same method as RecapNet to generate action proposals, but we use a different method to compute their temporal boundaries and a different formula to predict their scores.
-For Ranking Modules, we use Adam as an optimizer with an initial learning rate of 1e-3 which decays by 0.1 factor after 10 epochs.
-We train the networks for 20 epochs.
-Finally, to suppress redundant proposals, we use NMS with $\theta = 0.8$.
-We implemented our methods using the Keras framework, and our code is publicly available on https://github.com/hassancpu/Temporal-Action-Localization.